Cedric-Hj/DevOps-CICD-WebApp/Doc/3- Maven Setup.md

 # Maven Setup

-## Completely optional, follow only if not using VagrantFile for provisioning
+## Completely optional, follow only if not using VagrantFile for provisioning or want to set up a slave for jenkins
 ### Update the package index:
 ```sh
 sudo apt update